37 Easy Crafts to Try This Season for Festive DIY Fall Decor

 Fall vases don't get much cuter than this.
 Duplicate this DIY fall craft in a snap using leaf-printed decal paper.
 Soak the designs in a bowl of cold water, then apply the leaf shapes to plain or colored vases to decorate your living room with fall spirit.

 Painted Wine Glasses

 This pretty wine craft is perfect for a party!
 Add simple fall romance to party stemware using pearl and glitter glass paints.
 Coat the underside of the glass base with the pearl paint, swirling a pattern out from the center; let dry.
-Or add a coat of glitter glass paint on top of the base and up the stem.
+Alternatively, add a coat of glitter glass paint on top of the base and up the stem.

 Sparkling Wheat Wreath

 Simple upgrades can transform even the most ordinary fall crafts into something extraordinary.
 Start with a purchased wheat wreath.
 Buy a separate bunch of dried wheat and divide into three groups.
 Paint each group a different metallic color (such as gold, copper, and brass) and tuck into the purchased wreath.
 Hang a sweet message off-center to finish and you're ready to hang your DIY fall wreath.